 Why I chose Nextiva

-Nextiva is not often the first provider that comes to mind when considering cheap VoIP services, but it is one of the best providers on the market.
+Nextiva is not often the first provider that comes to mind when considering cheap VoIP services, but it is one of the best providers on the market for improving customer experience.
 With a wealth of premium features, a legion of valuable add-ons and upgrades, and an enterprise-focused design, it’s the best fit in this list for larger teams with room in the budget to grow.

-• Review management: Nextiva offers tools for managing branded social accounts, as well as assisting with online customer feedback and reviews.
+• Review management: Nextiva offers tools for managing branded social accounts and assisting with online customer feedback and reviews.

 • Unified inbox: Set up a shared inbox account for managing incoming support tickets, customer requests, and other relevant communications.